Quirks & Curiosities

 “This east London museum, curated by artist Viktor Wynd, has an on-site cocktail bar, and absolutely no boundaries whatsoever.”
 SECRET LONDON

-This curiosity shop turned museum is almost impossible to describe in a few words....weird, wonderful, surprising and shocking come to mind!
+This curiosity shop turned museum is almost impossible to describe in a few words....weird, wonderful, surprising and shocking come to mind, and is perhaps better for older teens.
 The only thing you can be sure of, expect the unexpected.